Saracorrea94/Urban_lunch/README.md

 In addition to this README, the repository contains:

-test_report.md – Summary of test results and issues found
+test_report.docx – Summary of test results and issues found

 test_checklist.xlsx – Detailed manual test checklist with positive and negative cases